richardbvh/global-health-data-analysis/README.md

 ## Project Scope

-The project focused on 10 selected countries from different continents and income groups to ensure geographic and economic diversity:
+The project focused on 10 selected countries from different continents and income groups to provide geographic and economic diversity:

 - Australia
 - Canada